markus-lassfolk/autonomy/BUILD_ERRORS_ANALYSIS.md

 **CRITICAL**: Always wait for the build script to complete fully before analyzing results:
 - The build script takes time to complete
 - Do NOT interrupt the build process wait until the build status script reports its done.
+- Use `/mnt/wsl/SDK/check_build_status.sh monitor` for continuous monitoring with 20-second intervals
-- Use `/mnt/wsl/SDK/check_build_status.sh` to verify status of the build process
+- Use `/mnt/wsl/SDK/check_build_status.sh status` for single status check
-- Check the build log at `/mnt/wsl/SDK/autonomy_build.log` for detailed error information
+- Check the full build log at `/mnt/wsl/SDK/autonomy_build.log` for detailed error information.
 - The terminal output shows summary, but the build log contains the full compilation details
 - Do not count how long something has been running, your sense of time is totally off and never even close to right.